Stop being Objective when it comes to Quality

 Maybe when you were 20, you could afford to eat junk food all the time, but maybe in your 50s that’s no longer true; or perhaps what you thought tasted good before, no longer does, because you’ve learned new flavors, or maybe you don’t feel like eating the same thing you ate yesterday.
 Perhaps your beliefs have changed; what you chose to eat yesterday, you may no longer accept as part of your diet.
 You see, people’s contexts are constantly ever-changing.

 As a Christian, I believe that no one understands quality better than God because no one understands us better; He made us!
 He could have made food to be bland, or characterless, but He didn’t.
 He could have even made just one type of food available for us to eat.
 Why didn’t He?
 Well, because He takes care of not only our physical needs but also our emotional needs.
 And you want to hear something interesting?
 Not only are our emotional needs ever-changing, but we don’t all have the same emotional needs.
 Understanding this is the path to helping us perceive quality within the context of what we are trying to accomplish.

 … and so too is what is perceived as quality.

 What is perceived as quality changes constantly, and we want to take on this journey of improving quality, understanding the variability of what others see as “quality.”

-Let’s take a moment and consider what I find to be the closest thing to an accurate attempt at defining quality from a class in Rapid Software Testing by James Bach and Michael Bolton, which is an expanding of what Jerry Wienberg described as “quality.”
+Let’s take a moment and consider what I find to be the closest thing to an accurate attempt at defining quality from a class in Rapid Software Testing by James Bach and Michael Bolton, which is an expansion of what Jerry Wienberg described as “quality.”

 “Quality is value to some person, at some time, who matters.”